Starignus/PythonPractise/Session1/RPIsetup/RPI_setup.md

 ### Accessing from your computer (Linux or Mac OS X)

-1. We will now see how to access using your laptop to your RPi from the temrinal.
+1. We will now see how to access using your laptop to your RPi from the terminal.
 First, if you login to your remot3.it account,  you will get a list of your devices:

 <img src="remot3-logged_in.png" alt="remot31" style="width: 400px;"/>